Field Trips for K-12 and Corporations

 A Unique Hands-on Art Experience for K-12 Students

-Armory Teaching Artists lead your students through an exhibition where they engage in small group activities, art exercises, and discussions about the exhibition’s themes.
-Then, your students will create an art project in our studio related to the exhibition.
-Working in mediums like clay, painting, sculpture, printmaking, or bookmaking, this standards-based experience encourages students to explore the artistic process.
+Armory teaching artists lead students through an exhibition where they engage in small group activities, and discussions about the exhibition’s themes.
+Your students will then create an art project in our studio related to the exhibition.
+Working in mediums such as clay, painting, sculpture, mixed media, printmaking, or bookmaking, this standards-based experience encourages students to explore their artistic process.

 - 2-hours (9:30-11:30am)